History

 -

-The curriculum allows students to have a rounded understanding of the past and gives an insight how this impacts on the present and future
+The curriculum allows students to have a rounded understanding of the past and gives an insight as to how this impacts on the present and future.

 -